kevsilva/StrainFLAIR/COOKBOOK.md

 # StrainFLAIR cookbook

-TODO

 - - - -
 **Prerequisite**

-Datasets for this cookbook are available in the folder TODO
+Datasets for this cookbook are available in the folder `data/` containing 4 complete genomes (fasta files) and a mixture of simulated reads with 0.001% of errors composed of 67% of reads from D4 and 33% of reads from LM33 (fastq file).

 **Full commands:** For each example, the full commands are proposed at the end of the section.

-**Computation time** TODO.
+**Computation time** is approximatel 3 minutes for the indexation step, 3 minutes for the mapping step and 1 minute for the query step.
 - - - -

 Consider 4 reference genomes :